EDUCBA Logo

 Drop Down List in Excel-enter the formula

 Explanation: Here, we want the drop-down list(of cities) to change as per the country.
-It means the drop-down list will depend upon another drop-down list, therefore, it is known as a dependent drop-down list.
+It means the drop-down list will depend upon another drop-down list, which is known as a dependent drop-down list.

 Output: A dynamic drop-down list of cities is added in cell B14.